DBM assures 2022 PBB release for teachers

-The Department of Budget and Management (DBM) said on Monday that the government will still release public school teachers’ 2022 Performance-Based Bonus (PBB) as complicated records hindered its timely release.
+The Department of Budget and Management (DBM) said on Monday that the government would still release the public school teachers’ 2022 Performance-Based Bonus (PBB).

-During its first dialogue with the Teachers’ Dignity Coalition (TDC) with its chairperson Benjo Basas, DBM Secretary Amenah Pangandaman said it is time to review the components and submissions for PBB due to the tedious requirements and many other documents needed before releasing the bonuses.
+During its first dialogue with the Teachers’ Dignity Coalition (TDC) with its chairperson Benjo Basas, DBM Secretary Amenah Pangandaman said they would review the components and submissions for PBB due to the tedious requirements and many other documents needed before releasing the bonuses.

 The TDC, in a previous letter to the DBM, expressed its concerns about the PBB for FY 2022, stating that teachers have not received their incentives for more than a year, even though they “have submitted all necessary requirements last year.”